15-Ab/Leetcode-Daily-Challenge/README.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-This problem requires finding the minimum number of perfect squares that sum up to a given number n.
-Dynamic programming is a suitable approach, where I iteratively build the solution by considering optimal solutions to subproblems.
+This problem required finding the minimum number of perfect squares that sum up to a given number n.
+Dynamic programming was the suitable approach, where I iteratively built the solution by considering optimal solutions to subproblems.
 My key was to break down the problem into smaller parts and leverage the solutions to those parts.

 # Approach
 <!-- Describe your approach to solving the problem. -->